Variations in Receipt of Benefit

 No Variation in Receipt of Benefits

-At local option, municipalities may permanently freeze property taxes of eligible homeowners at the level due in the preceding years.
+At local option, municipalities may permanently freeze property taxes of eligible homeowners at the level due in the year immediately preceding the application or, if lower, a later assessment year.
 This level can be lowered if the town decides on a lower general tax levy.
-At the option of the local government the unpaid taxes as a result of the freeze may establish a lien on the property.
+The town may also establish a lien for the unpaid taxes.
 If the total value of tax relief received by the homeowner under this program and the tax relief and circuit breaker programs is more than 75% of the taxes owed, the municipality is required to place a lien on the property for the amount of relief that is in excess of 75%.

 How is Benefit Disbursed